ab10460ef3/redshift-hue-scene/README.md

 # Scene Configuration

 Configuration of scenes and bulb temperature is done with naming conventions using the scene or bulb names in the hub.
-Probably done using the hue app or something similar.
+This is most easily done with the app or your preferred method of configuration.

 - Scenes with "nightshift" or "dayshift" in the name (case-insensitive) will be updated by the script
 - "nightshift" applies `brightness-night` settings, "dayshift" applies the `brightness-evening`.
  They are intended as replacements for 'Nightlight' and 'Dimmed' scenes respectively, but with temperature shifting.

-- Configure two scenes for each group you want to be color shifted as follows:

-1. A scene for dimmed evening/morning mode with "dayshift" in the name i.e. "Kitchen dayshift"
-2. A scene for nightlight mode with "nightshift" i.e. "Bathroom nighshift"
+- Scenes are actually room specific, so if you have 4 sensors in 4 rooms, you'll need 8 scenes.

 <img src="https://github.com/ab10460ef3/redshift-hue-scene/blob/master/doc/scene_creation.png?raw=true" width="200">

+This approach allows you to configure your lights in the way you do now, instead of logging into a raspberry pi and using vi on a config file when you want to adjust add a light or adjust times.

 # Unimplemented features

 - Bulbs named "ct<+/-number>" i.e. ct+1000 will be shifted on the mired scale (+/-) by given number